Michigan poison control warns about possible cases of fentanyl-laced marijuana

 • Death

-The Michigan Poison and Drug Information Center suggest when purchasing marijuana people should only purchase from licensed vendors.
+The Michigan Poison and Drug Information Center suggests that people should only purchase marijuana from licensed vendors.

 For more information click here.